-Like most of 2020, the “Back to School” season had a very different feel to it.
+Hard to believe that summer is gone and it’s time think about fall flavors!
 Hopefully we’re all settling into our new schedules for work and school.
-In our house, mealtimes help to keep our sense of normalcy, so it’s definitely time to bring out all those cozy and comforting fall recipes.
+In our house, meal times is the anchor for keeping dinner (and bed time) on track, so it’s definitely time to bring out all those easy, cozy and comforting fall recipes.

 When thinking of my personal favorites, I landed on the quintessential intersection of ‘back to school’ and comfort food: tomato soup and grilled cheese!
 It’s a classic combo equally delicious and full of culinary nostalgia.
 Have you ever wondered when these two became as inseparable as peanut butter and jelly?
 Like many American food traditions, it started back after World War II.

 Grilled cheese sandwiches were already popular within the army because they were inexpensive and met the minimum of nutrition standards.
 After the war, school cafeteria meals were becoming standardized to also meet these nutritional guidelines, but the beloved grilled cheese was lacking.
 It needed something else to round out the meal.
 Tomato soup is full of vitamin C as well as cheap and easy to prepare, so the pairing became a staple on cafeteria menus across the country.
 Luckily, they discovered a winner!
 The tangy acidity of the tomatoes plays against the creamy, buttery grilled cheese.